dev361/dev361-front-builder/README.md

 ### Installation

-Grab or create the package.json at project root :
+Create the package.json at project root :
 ```
 {
   "name": "projectname",